 Mass-tagging people

-Unless they are genuinely relevant to the post, tagging 15 people looks desperate.
-Tag 2-3 people maximum, and only if the content specifically references them or their work.
+Tagging 15 people looks desperate.
+Tag 2-3 maximum, and only if the content specifically references them or their work.

 The "broetry" format